liangzheng816/OfficeDocs-SharePoint/migration/SPMT-performance-guidance.md

 When using either the SharePoint Migration Tool (SPMT) or running a Migration Manager agent, follow these guidelines to help improve your migration performance.

 > [!NOTE]
-> For simplicity,for the remainder of this article, SPMT and the Migration Manager agent is referred to as the **migration computer**.
+> For simplicity, for the remainder of this article, SPMT and the Migration Manager agent is referred to as the **migration computer**.

 ## Recommendations